ArctosDB/documentation-wiki/_how_to/reassign-specimens-to-another-locality.markdown

 ---
-title: How To Assign a New Locality to a Catalog Record
+title: Assign a New Locality to a Catalog Record
 layout: default_toc
 authors:
 date_updated: